This piece was republished on the Front Blog as 5 moments when email transparency is awesome.

 How it scales

-- Rules, enabling to direct emails automatically towards an inbox or a person or tag any incoming message.
+Rules, which enable you to direct emails automatically towards an inbox or a person, or tag any incoming message.

 Email transparency is part of our DNA here at Front.
 We live by it on a day-to-day basis because that’s simply how we designed our email client: for sharing and collaboration.
 And more importantly, we hope that we help companies realized how much benefit can come out of shared inboxes and email collaboration.

 We’d love to know how you manage your emails at your company.
-Feel free to add a comment or drop us an email, we’ll all have a look at it 🙂
+Feel free to add a comment or drop us an email.
+We'd love to hear your thoughts! ?